achuribooks/SpectroCloud-Assignment/technical-writer/log.md

 - Did not get my local host to work, but I'm out of time.

 #### Next Steps

 - Get answers to outstanding questions.
 - Review more reference documentation examples for best way to handle "root commands," repetition, and readability.
 - Head into office early again and finish assignment after work tomorrow (still no Internet or cell service...), planning to perform one final proof read/copyedit before submission Thursday morning.

+### Wednesday, October 2

+- Stayed after work to complete assignment.
+- Lots of revisions to assignment for both conciseness and accuracy.
+- Celebrated the revival of the Internet upon arriving home.

+#### Next Steps

+- Perform final copyedit in morning and initiate PR.